vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 The Web-based administration portal for virtual container hosts, VCH Admin, presents status information about a virtual container host.

 If the vSphere environment in which you are deploying a virtual container host does not meet the requirements, the deployment does not succeed.
 However, a successfully deployed virtual container host can stop functioning if the vSphere environment changes after the deployment.
-If environment changes adversely affect the virtual container host, the status of the affected component changes from green to yellow or red.
+If environment changes adversely affect the virtual container host, the status of the affected component changes from green to yellow.

 ## Virtual Container Host (VCH) ##